rkrath123/csm-installation/README.md

-### Clone this Repo and run the script one by one starting from number #1
+### Download this Repo and run the script one by one starting from number #1

 for example
 ```